Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Numerical Experiments

-We compare the four IT algorithms in terms of success rate averaged over 50 random trials.
+We compare the three IT algorithms in terms of success rate averaged over 50 random trials.
 A success is recorded if the relative error of recovery is less than $0.001$.
-The success rate of each algorithm is plotted in Fig. \ref{figure:Gaussian} with parameter $r$ from the set: $\{ 0 \ \ 0.1 \ \ 0.2 \ \ 0.3 \}$.
+The success rate of each algorithm is plotted in Figure \ref{figure:Gaussian} with parameter $r$ from the set: $\{ 0 , \ 0.1 , \ 0.2 , \ 0.3 \}$.

-We see that all four algorithms can accurately recover the signal when $r$ and sparsity $k$ are both small.
+We see that all three algorithms can accurately recover the signal when $r$ and sparsity $k$ are both small.
 However, the success rates decline, along with the increase of $r$ and sparsity $k$.
-At $r= 0$, the two TL1 schemes both recover almost all testing signals from different sparsity.
+At $r= 0$, the TL1IT-s1 scheme recovers almost all testing signals from different sparsity.
 Half thresholding algorithm maintains nearly the same high success rates with a slight decrease when $k \geq 26$.
-At $r=0.1,0.2$, TL1IT-s3 declines sharply and lags behind the other three algorithms, while maintaining a small margin with hard thresholding.
-At $r = 0.3$, TL1IT-s2 leads the half thresholding algorithm with a small margin.
-In all cases, TL1IT-s2 outperforms the other three, while the half thresholding algorithm is the second.
-That TL1IT-s3 is not as competitive as TL1IT-s2 may be attributed to its limited thresholding value, which shows that utilizing double thresholding values is helpful for TL1IT. \\
+At $r = 0.3$, TL1IT-s1 leads the half thresholding algorithm with a small margin.
+In all cases, TL1IT-s1 outperforms the other two, while the half thresholding algorithm is the second.